redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 ## Get your Red Hat Customer Portal Offline Token

 This token is used to authenticate to the customer portal and download software.
-It can be generated [here].
+It can be generated [here](https://access.redhat.com/management/api).

   >**Note**
   >